 Disclaimer: The aforementioned interest rates are based on market estimates at the time of publishing.
 These rates are indicative and actual returns may vary.

-You should invest in the investment instrument by first understanding the purpose of your investment.
-After that, you should compare the returns and benefits of instruments.
-Based on that, you can decide which option is the best for you.
-Be sure to check the investment amount and tenor to prioritise your current financial standing too.
+You should choose an instrument by first understanding the purpose of your investment.
+Then compare the returns and benefits of instruments.
+Based on that, decide which option is the best.
+Be sure to check the investment amount and tenor to prioritise your current finances too.

-The best investment options for beginners are the ones that are suited for your goals as well as risk appetite.
-Some common investment options are FD, stocks, mutual funds, PPFs, real estate, and bonds.
+The best investment options for beginners are the ones that are suited to your goals as well as risk appetite.
+Some common investment options are FD, mutual funds, PPF, and bonds.